marshalljp/OC-creatorz490/README.md

 - Handoff (Never used it)

 Not Working:
-- DRM
+- DRM.
+No plans to support the hack in Big Sur and beyond.
 - My 1TB USB disk for timemachine, for some reason.
 Windows sees it, BIOS sees it, MacOS does not.
+Update:  After waking from sleep the disk showed up.
+Not sure if it's here to stay.